razaibi/Wirup/docs/index.md

 >Wirup uses natural data objects like `JSON and Arrays` to serve as data sources for the application.
 The focus is to avoid managing complex models which need to be maintained separately.

-**Templates**
+**Views**

->The application is subdivided into templates (think as separate pages).
+>The application is subdivided into views (think as separate pages).
 These are like `UI containers which can be mapped on to specific URLs`.

 **Components**